 - Financial management- Advice on registering as a business, setting up dedicated bank accounts or registering for HST are areas that all artists should be aware of and the program will provide an introduction to these topics.

 Successful applicants will be selected by a jury based on their previous success, ability and commitment.
 Each selected artist will be given 4 months to complete the program and will work with a series of contractors selected by Music PEI to deliver each component.

 John MacPhee (Paper Lions) has been hired to manage the program and deliver some of the business services and performance coaching.
 Studios, Producers and PR firms will be selected based on the artist and their needs.

 The total estimated cost of the Golden Ticket Program is approximately $6,000.00 per artist.
 The artist contribution is 5% or $300, to be paid upon completion of the program.

-- This program is open to solo artists or bands
+- This program is open to new and emerging solo artists or bands

-- Applicants must be a permanent resident of PEI
+- Applicant must be a permanent resident of PEI

 - Permanent address on Prince Edward Island